uoft-lgcu/lgcu.ca/health.md

 #### HCSA details:

-{::comment}
-Add information on claiming the premium (reminder not to do so until after the expenses have been incurred, and after you've submitted to the reimbursement fund if it's a family enrollment).
+[comment]: # (Add information on claiming the premium -reminder not to do so until after the expenses have been incurred, and after you've submitted to the reimbursement fund if it's a family enrollment-.
 What kinds of expenses can be covered by HCSA.
-Being able to set up automatic taking from the HCSA for uncovered expenses on the website (and the risks thereof).
+Being able to set up automatic taking from the HCSA for uncovered expenses on the website -and the risks thereof-.)
-{:/comment}

 #### Claiming the premium:
 Those who do not have medical expenses can currently still access their HCSA by submitting the cost of your GSU health care premium (listed among your fees on ROSI/Acorn) as a health expense to be reimbursed.
 The HCSA will not cover the full cost, but you may as well access the money since this is possible.